puppykiwi/what-happens-when/README.rst

 When the scancode mapping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
+The process is similar when using the graphical server wayland, which is meant to be a successor to Xorg.
+However in wayland, the compositor manages both input events and window management, making the process more efficient.
-The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.
+The graphical API of the window that receives the character then prints the appropriate font symbol in the appropriate focused field.

 Parse URL